jayanti-prasad/MDSIM/gromacs-tutorials/Protein-Ligand-Complex/README.md

 ## Why this tutorial is written ?

-- I have noticed that the original tutorial is too length and that makes hard to read each and every detail and so does not help much.
+- I have noticed that the original tutorial is too lengthy and that makes it hard to read each and every detail and so does not help much.

 - The original tutorial also misses many important steps in between and so the chains of